-A child of Taiwanese immigrants, Hung used to visit Taiwan each year, and first tried boba at age 12 at his aunt’s boba tea stand.
-When he moved from New Jersey to South Carolina, he noticed that while boba tea was pretty popular in larger cities, Charleston didn’t have a boba shop.
-Hung and his wife decided to open Charleston’s first authentic boba shop in 2014, but at the time, they struggled to find a landlord who understood the boba tea concept.
+A child of Taiwanese immigrants, Hung used to visit Taiwan each year and first tried boba at age 12 at his aunt’s boba tea stand.
+When he moved from New Jersey to South Carolina, he noticed that while boba tea was popular in larger cities, Charleston didn’t have a boba shop.

+“We used to sell about $50 in a whole day, but now we’re not doing too badly,” says Hung.
 Their business has grown as the concept has taken off, and several other boba shops have opened in the area.

-“Every month we try to come up with new flavors based on my wife’s recipes,” says Hung.
+“Every month, we try to come up with new flavors based on my wife’s recipes,” says Hung.
 These have included butterbeer, spicy mango, and lychee rose milkshake.

-Hung’s prediction for the next tea trend hails not from Taiwan but Thailand.
+Hung’s prediction for the next tea trend hails not from Taiwan but from Thailand.
 Galaxy tea uses the flower nam dok anchan (also called clitoria ternatea or butterfly pea) from Thailand to change colors when it reacts with lemonade or lemon juice.

-“When you look in a clear bottle it looks like a kaleidoscope made out of tea,” says Hung.
+“When you look in a clear bottle, it looks like a kaleidoscope made out of tea,” says Hung.
 “That’s something we will be doing soon.”

-“There are teahouses on every single corner; it’s almost like Starbucks,” she says.
+“There are teahouses on every corner; it’s almost like Starbucks,” she says.
 “I was always surrounded by that, and I wanted to build my own teahouse someday.”

-That day came in 2015, when she opened a self-serve boba truck.
+That day came in 2015 when she opened a self-serve boba truck.
 Now, MILK+T has brick-and-mortar locations in three states.
 However, boba tea wasn’t always as trendy as it is now.

-Kwong points out that Asian countries not only influence tea, but also desserts.
-For instance, mochi, the Japanese sticky rice cake, and mochi ice cream are now available in many American supermarkets.
+Kwong points out that Asian countries influence not only tea but also desserts.
+For instance, mochi, Japanese sticky rice cake, and mochi ice cream are now available in many American supermarkets.
 Social media may have played a role in these trends.
 “Instagram has a huge impact because people take photos, and word of mouth spreads to everyone they know,” adds Kwong.

 Kwong predicts that galaxy tea or soft serve mixed with boba could be the next big thing.
 “I’ve seen it in Canada, and there are photos of it in Taiwan,” she says.
 “I think it’s only a matter of time before someone [in the U.S.] gets soft serve and puts boba on it.”

-Little Fluffy Head Café
+Founder, Little Fluffy Head Café

 Los Angeles, California

 Zheng, founder of Little Fluffy Head Café, points out that while cheese tea may have originated in Taiwan, it attracted attention after becoming popular in mainland China around 2015.
-“I think China and Taiwan are so similar, they are influencing each other in a way,” she explains.
+“I think China and Taiwan are influencing each other in a way,” she explains.
 After trying cheese tea while visiting Shenzhen, China, Zheng became one of the first to open a cheese tea shop in the U.S. in 2017.

 Immigration has a lot to do with the import of Asian drink trends, according to Zheng.
-“A huge group of Taiwanese immigrants migrated to the United States and they bring with them this drink culture,” she says.
+“A huge group of Taiwanese immigrants migrated to the United States, and they brought with them this drinking culture,” she says.
 “I think that plays a big part in influencing the beverage culture in the United States.”

 Her pick for the next beverage trend?
 Brown sugar iced milk.
 The Taiwanese drink is popular with the Asian community in San Gabriel Valley, but because it uses whole milk, Zheng admits that the recipe would need to be adapted to appeal to mainstream American consumers.

 “It’s [a] very complex taste because you have two layers: one tea layer and one cheese layer,” he says.
-“The cheese kind of melts in your mouth.
-It tastes a little bit sour, a little bit sweet, a little bit salty, which really makes a good drink.”
+“The cheese melts in your mouth, tastes a little bit sour, a little bit sweet, a little bit salty, which makes a good drink.”
 Once customers try cheese tea, many return for more.
 “I have some regulars [who] drink cheese tea every single day,” says Shi.